Exclusive: Corrupt Shanghai Clearing House Ex-Boss Brought Down by Hidden Bonuses, Sources Say

 In cases the CCDI has investigated, some company leaders abused their right to distribute pay by offering bonuses to close subordinates and refused to disclose their salaries on the pretext of confidentiality in an attempt to avoid regulatory scrutiny, the CCDI official said, without naming any violators.
 Xu’s misconduct was related to these issues, the sources told Caixin.

-Xu, 63, had worked at the central bank and at its Shanghai branch for nearly two decades since 1990.
+Xu, 63, had worked at the central bank and at its Shanghai branch for more than two decades starting in 1986.
 He then moved to the SCH when it was founded in November 2009 and headed the organization for about nine years.
 He first served as the preparatory group leader for the establishment of the SCH before being appointed chairman, general manager, and party secretary.

 During Xu’s early leadership, his annual pre-tax salary increased from 600,000 yuan ($91,340) to more than 1 million yuan, and he benefited from an annual personal income tax refund of up to 40% given by the Shanghai government to senior financial talent, sources with knowledge of the matter told Caixin.